 The new API “Security Content” is provided with “Certifacte-to-User-Mapping” entity.

-New with SAP Cloud Platform Integration 27 October 2018 release:Entity for “Discover” integration package is added to “Integration Content” API.
+New with SAP Cloud Platform Integration 27 October 2018 release:Entity for “Discover” integration package of discover section is added to “Integration Content” API.

 User credentials entity is added to “Security Content” API.